gemstation/gemforge-docs/development/initialization.md

 ...
 ```

-We recommend that you use [storage variables](./storage.md) to keep track of whether a given upgrade initialization code has previously been executed.
+We also recommend that you use [storage variables](./storage.md) to keep track of whether a given upgrade initialization code has previously been executed.
 This will ensure you can't run the same code twice, thereby preventing any mistakes.
 For example:

 ```solidity
 // file: src/init/UpgradeInit1.sol